BabakHemmatian/AI-creativity/README.md

 # An Experimental Testbed for Evaluating Co-Creativity in Human-Human and Human-AI Teams

-*Developed by Yijun Lin, Babak Hemmatian & Naman Raina*
+*Developed by Yijun Lin, Babak Hemmatian & Naman Raina.*

 ---